mvysny/vaadin-on-kotlin/README.md

 ### Easy database transactions:

-Sql2o:
+vok-orm:
 ```kotlin
 button("Save", { db { person.save() } })
 ```

-See [Back To Base - Make SQL Great Again](http://mavi.logdown.com/posts/5771422) for an explanation on how this works.
+See [vok-orm](https://github.com/mvysny/vok-orm) for an explanation on how this works.

 JPA: